mdditt2000/kubernetes-1-19/cis 2.7/typelb/README.md

 The purpose of this document is to demonstrate Kubernetes Ingress using F5 BIG-IP and NGINX technologies.
 This user-guide simplifies the solution by providing examples and step by step guidance.

-F5 Ingress solution provides customers with modern, container application workloads that use both BIG-IP Container Ingress Services and NGINX Ingress Controller for Kubernetes.
+F5 Ingress solution provides you with modern, container application workloads that use both BIG-IP Container Ingress Services and NGINX Ingress Controller for Kubernetes.
 It’s an elegant control plane solution that offers a unified method of working with both technologies from a single interface—offering the best of BIG-IP and NGINX and fostering better collaboration across NetOps and DevOps teams.
 The diagram below demonstrates this use-case.

 This architecture diagram demonstrates the simplified Kubernetes Ingress solution